devopsw18/docs/docs/intro.md

 ---
 sidebar_position: 1
-sidebar_label: Introduction
+sidebar_label: Setup Local Development
 ---

-# Introduction

-## Setup Local Development
+# Setup Local Development

 This section describes what you need to do to setup your working environment

 1. [x] Setup Gitlab with SSH key: Go to Documentation > Get Started > Setup Gitlab SSH Key